5 Things Your Hair & Makeup Artist [Secretly] Wants You to Know

 #2 Photo ready makeup is different from ‘everyday’ makeup

 ‘Photography friendly’ makeup is totally different from ‘night out on the town with your girlfriends’ makeup.
 Sometimes brides that aren’t used to wearing makeup on a regular basis will worry their lipstick is too dark or their eye makeup is too much, but it’s important to note that in order for it to photograph well you have to go a little heavier with the application.
 Trust your artist—as long as you hired an experienced wedding pro, they will know exactly what they are doing in this department.
+If you’re worried, opt for a makeup trial in advance to avoid any mishaps on the wedding day.

 #3 Be ready when your artist arrives

 I’ve heard stories of hair and makeup teams arriving to the hotel only to find the bride is still asleep in bed!
 Not only will this set back your timeline (and frankly it’s disrespectful to the artist) it can also hinder your overall look.
 Be sure you and your girls are up early as needed so you’re ready to go when your hair and makeup team arrives.
 You should have a clean, bare face free of lotions or products and day old hair for the best result!
+If you are able to set aside a clutter free space (near a window if possible) where they can also set out their brushes and makeup that is a huge plus.

 #4 They want to SEE your ideas and inspiration